7 Common Complaints Wives Have About Their Husbands, According to Therapists

-Pennsylvania couples therapist Laura Silverstein says her clients grow frustrated when their male partners fail to ask how they are and find it easy to conclude their husbands don’t even seem to care about them.
-“Usually, it's about differences in how people like to connect,” she says.
+Pennsylvania couples therapist Laura Silverstein says her clients grow frustrated when their male partners fail to ask how they are.
+If the behavior persists, it’s easy for them to conclude their husbands don’t even seem to care about them.
+“Usually, it's about differences in how people like to connect,” says Silverstein about why it happens..
 “If you are hearing this, it's probably because your partner feels emotional when the two of you talk about your day.”

 Better Approach: A simple “how are you?” is a good start.
 But overall, you may need to reconsider how you communicate in your marriage.
-Remember that your spouse wants to hear from you, which is a good thing.
+Remember that your spouse wants to have you ask about them and hear from you, which is a good thing.
 “If you remind yourself that even though it lands as a criticism, it is coming from a desire to connect,” Silverstein says.

 2. “I Have to Handle Everything”